pythagorean/PyCoolcats/README.md

     pip install transcrypt
     pip install paver

-Just run 'make' and it should build the Zome.
+Just run 'make' and it should build the Zome and then the UI automatically, as long as you have Holochain and therefore npm or yarn already installed as well.

-Then go into ui-src and run 'npm install' or 'yarn', followed by 'npm build' or 'yarn build' to compile and install the ui.

 If you don't understand what this is about, please see the clutter page linked above.